PostHog/posthog.com/contents/blog/brand.md

 As we became more well-known, and as we added lots of products into our platform, we shifted to the latter.
 This is a better reflection of _why_ our company exists – it is more than just a piece of software.

-We introduced it because the company was getting larger, and the scope of what we were setting out to achieve had increased.
+We introduced it because the company was getting larger, and the scope of what we were setting out to achieve had expanded.
 We now have 8+ products, and we produce a ton of content to help engineers build better products.

 The need for total clarity wasn't as important later on, relative to the need for us standing for something.
 It was necessary to start small then widen.

 ## You need to create your brand for someone...

-One of the most important things we did was to create an Ideal Customer Profile.
+One of the most important things we did was to [create an Ideal Customer Profile](/newsletter/ideal-customer-profile-framework).

 When we launched, we weren't sure quite how focused we'd need to be on engineers vs product managers.
 We realized, after launching, that we could go all in on engineers and technical founders, who make up around 80% of our users.
 Our brand and product has become more oriented towards these users as a result.

 Here are some specific ways we got more specific for this audience after we clarified it: